sahat/jsrecipes/posts/backend/beginner/handling-submitted-form-fields.md

 });
 ```

-In the case of radio buttons, keep the same **name** attribute on logically groupped
+In the case of radio buttons, keep the same **name** attribute on logically grouped
 radio buttons, but different **value** attributes to differentiate them from
 each other.